-Daily Grind articles are posted every Tuesday to provide a look into a day in the life of a college athlete and to give an example of time management skills.
+articles are posted every Tuesday to provide a look into a of a and to give an example of time management skills.

-Playing tennis for Brown University is not easy, nor is being at an Ivy-League school.
+Playing tennis for is not easy, nor is being at an Ivy-League school.
 The days are packed with practices, classes, work, workouts, and trying to socialize.
-Needless to say, a Brown tennis player’s day is full.
-Kyle Moore helped me understand what his day is typically like.
+Needless to say, a Brown tennis player's day is full. helped me understand what his day is typically like.

 Rate your Coaches, Facilities, and Campus Visits